opeltre/fp/README.md

 Type polymorphism was a necessary feature for the downstream message-passing library [topos] that I started developing during my PhD.
-Overcoming the mysterious difficulties of metaclass construction was a hard hard enough task for this latter project to reach a definitive state, but development may resume as a new stable version of the `fp` package is released.
+Overcoming the mysterious difficulties of metaclass construction was a hard enough task for this latter project to ever really reach a definitive state, but development might perhaps resume as stable versions of the `fp` package are released.

 [topos]: https://github.com/opeltre/topos